Jørgen Lunge: Career

-Back in Denmark, he married Sophie Brahe on 8 September 1605.
-Just a few weeks later, he received orders to recruit a regiment of 2,000 men for use against the city of Brunswick in support of the king's relative, Henry Julius, Duke of Brunswick-Wolfenbüttel.
+Following continued requests from his mother, Lunge returned home and promptly was married to Sophie Brahe in September 1605.
+Just a few weeks later, he received orders to recruit a regiment of 2,000 men for use against the city of Brunswick in support of the king's relative, Henry Julius, Duke of Brunswick-Lüneburg.
 However, the king abandoned his plan and the regiment was dissolved.
-In 1713 he acquired Birkelse Manor in the north of Jutland.
+On his way back to Denmark from the Holy Roman Empire, Lunge was captured by forces of the Hanseatic League, and was forced to buy his freedom.